CDTFA Audit vs. IRS Audit – What’s the Difference?

 If you're facing a sales tax audit from the California Department of Tax and Fee Administration (CDTFA), you may be wondering how it compares to an IRS audit.
 While both are government examinations of your records, the stakes, procedures, and strategies are completely different.

-Here's what you need to know about how CDTFA audits differ from IRS audits — and why it's critical to handle them differently.
+Here’s what you need to know about how CDTFA audits differ from IRS audits — and why it’s critical to handle them with a CDTFA-specific defense strategy.

 1. CDTFA Audits Focus on Sales Tax